Our Policies and Approach

 Decarbonization Investments to Achieve Environmental Targets toward 2030

-Suntory Group plans to invest 100 billion yen from 2021 to 2030 to promote decarbonization.
-These investments are expected to reduce GHG emissions by approximately one million tons in 2030.
+Suntory Group plans to invest approximately 100 billion yen from 2021 to 2030 to promote decarbonization.
+This investment is expected to reduce GHG emissions by about 1 million tons by 2030.

 Initiatives to Reduce Own-site Emissions (Scope 1 and 2)